Martin Bukata: Spartak Trnava

 On 27 July 2020, Bukata had signed with Spartak Trnava in his native Slovakia, joining the club's goalkeeper Dobrivoj Rusov, who is the godfather of Bukata's son.
 He also joined Erik Pačinda, a former teammate from VSS Košice, who had signed just days earlier.
 The club had disclosed that they had worked on Bukata's arrival for about a year and Bukata, in turn, expressed his gratitude and commitment to the club.

+Bukata scored the winning goal in a 2:1 win over Dnipro-1 in the Conference League play-offs, ultimately sending his team to the group stages of the competition for the first time in the clubs history.

+He played 102 league games for Spartak, in which he scored 11 goals.

+FC ViOn Zlaté Moravce

+On 16 July 2025, it was announced that Bukata would be joining 2.
+Liga side FC ViOn Zlaté Moravce.

 International career

 He debuted for the U-21 side on 21 March 2013 in a 0–1 away loss against Austria.

 Bukata was first called up to the senior national team for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda and Sweden by his former coach from MFK Košice - Ján Kozák.
 He capped his debut against Uganda, being fielded from the start until the 70th minute, when he was substituted by Tomáš Huk.
 Slovakia went on to lose the game 1–3.
 Bukata also played the second half of the historic 0–6 loss to Sweden.
 It took about 5 years for his further recognitions in national team nominations, when Francesco Calzona listed him as an alternate fixtures in September and November, as well as prospective national team players' training camp in December.